Foundations in Qualitative Methods

 A 45-page dissertation, planned and approved in consultation with research supervisor.

-A further 25 credits to be chosen from a 15-credit module from the school's LLM programme, advanced research training methods modules, or any other modules, subject to approval.
+A further 25 credits to be chosen from the school's LLM programme, advanced research training methods modules, or any other modules, subject to approval.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.